 Examples of items prohibited (not all inclusive):

 - any accessories that could cause harm to oneself or others.

 - clothing that is disruptive by displaying sexual images or language, racial statements, gang involvement, or alcohol/drug/tobacco messages.

 - hats, hoods, or sunglasses while in the building

 Cell Phones: Dare County Schools' Rule 5 states that electronic devices such as cell phones, smart watches, and tablets are not to be used by students during the school day unless a teacher has an academic activity that requires the use of a personal device.
 Earbuds should not be visible at any time.
 Phones will be confiscated for the remainder of the school day; phones taken after third period will be kept the next school day as well.
 Refusal to comply will result in office referral for insubordination.

 Attendance: Students have three days after their return to school to submit written excuses.
 Students are to turn in notes to the main office personnel before school.
 Upon receipt of the note in the Attendance Office and when the written justification is considered a lawful absence, the Data Manager will update the student’s attendance record reflecting the absence as excused.
-Students cannot be exempted from final exams (available only in some electives) with even ONE unexcused absence, so please bring notes to school immediately after an absence.
+Students can be exempt from many final exams with three or fewer absences in a class, so please focus on being in school every day unless you are sick.